Expungement Frequently Asked Questions

 In general, U.S. immigration officials may still be able to see expunged convictions, even if the records are not visible to most employers, landlords, or other members of the public.

 When someone applies for an immigration visa, green card, or citizenship, they are required to disclose their entire criminal history, including any expunged convictions.
-If they fail to disclose a prior conviction, including an expunged conviction, it could lead to a denial of their application or even deportation if they are already in the United States.
+Failure to disclose a prior conviction, including an expunged conviction, could lead to a denial of their application or even deportation if they are already in the United States.

 In addition, U.S. immigration officials may have access to certain criminal records databases that are not accessible to the general public.
 Even if a conviction is expunged from public records, it may still be accessible to immigration officials.